French Corral, California

-French Corral is an unincorporated community approximately five miles west of California State Highway 49 in Nevada County, California.
+French Corral is an unincorporated community approximately five miles west of California State Highway 49 in Nevada County, California, United States.

 It was one of the first of several historic California gold rush mining camps along the San Juan Ridge.
 The name was literal as the town grew around a mule corral built by the first settler in the area, a Frenchman, in 1849.
 It had a post office during the period of 1859 through 1945.

 Few original structures remain besides an old Wells Fargo Bank building.

 Location

 Based on roads and trails used during its time, French Corral was located between the small towns of Rough & Ready and North San Juan.
 On a present-day map, French Corral is located in the extreme northwest corner of Nevada County, California.
-Originally, French Corral was part of nearby Bridgeport Township, the third locality in the county in terms of population and wealth during the mining years.
+Originally, French Corral was part of the nearby Bridgeport Township, the third locality in the county in terms of population and wealth during the mining years.

 French Corral is part of a thermal belt that runs from the town site to the Bear River along the lower foothills of the western part of Nevada County.
 This allowed citrus crops to be successfully grown in the area from the 1870s well into the 1920s.
 Due to the accommodating soil and climate, early French settlers of the area planted vineyards and produced local wines.